SkylarZhao6/EvernoteGuide/_posts/2012-12-25-Explore_functions.md

 <br>

-#### Task 3 - Using different functions to improve to utilize Evernote
+#### Task 3 - Using Different Functions to Improve to Utilize Evernote

 Notebooks are usually used for personal note taking.
 However, Evernote has a feature where you can share notes with multiple users and multiple users can edit the note.